sepro/CoNekT/docs/developer.md

 ## Database Maintenance

-In case there are changes to the Models a migration script can and should be generated using **db_migrate.py**.
+In case there are changes to the Models a migration script can and should be generated using **db_action.py migrate**.
 This will create a file in **migration/versions/** which should be committed to the repository (after manual inspection).

-To apply the new changes to an existing database run **db_upgrade**.
+To apply the new changes to an existing database run **db_action.py update**.